- Politics and Social Issues»

 A flag is a very important part of the American culture.
 Flags are carried on the battle field, representing who we are.
 Every state has it's own flag and the American Flag.

-However, the latest craze in politics and the best way to destruct, detract and divide during an election year became to resurface the one flag that is the most controversial, the "rebel" flag.
+However, the craze in politics of 2016 and the best way to destruct, detract and divide during an election year became to resurface the one flag that is the most controversial, the "rebel" flag.

 The confederate flag, also known as the "stars and bars" was the original flag of the civil war.
 Under General Lee in Virginia, the state of Virginia decided to design their own flag for the south and had several variations of a flag, finally settling on what is known all over the United States of America as the "rebel" flag.
 During the remainder of the war, the rebel flag became the symbol of the south.